 Wayne Altman, MD, FAAFP is a Professor and Director of Medical Student Education in the Department of Family Medicine at Tufts University School of Medicine.
 He is a Professor of Family Medicine at Tufts where he has won over 20 teaching awards during his close to two decades at Tufts.
 He has also been recognized as a Boston Top Doc five times.

 In 2001, Dr. Altman joined Family Practice Group, The Sago Center for Family Medicine.
 He became co-owner and President of the practice in 2006.
 The practice received Level 3 NCQA certification in 2012 as a Patient Centered Medical Home.

 Dr. Altman has co-led over 30 Wellness Groups over the last 7 years.
 These groups have helped about 200 patients lose 3000 pounds with weight regain under 40%.
 Dr. Altman is the Co-Founder of WellnessCampaign.org, a non-profit created to support patients and providers with practical online resources in their attempts to increase wellness.

 Konstantinos Deligiannidis, MD, MPH, FAAFP is the Director of the House Calls Education Program at Northwell Health Solutions in NY, and an Assistant Professor at the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell.
 For nine years he was an Assistant Professor of Family Medicine at the University of Massachusetts Medical School, practicing small town full-spectrum family medicine at the Barre Family Health Center in rural central Massachusetts, and teaching medical students, residents, and nurse practitioner students.
 His primary interests are performing home visits, shared decision making, and patient and caregiver engagement.
-He has joined the House Calls Program and will be involved in the education of learners at the Hofstra-Northwell School of Medicine/Northwell System in NY.
+He has joined the House Calls Program and is involved in the education of learners of different levels and professions at the Zucker School of Medicine/Northwell Health System in NY.